webex/react-widgets/test/journeys/testplan.md

     - displays a new one on one
     - displays a call button on hover
   - incoming call
-    - should display incoming call screen
+    - displays a call in progress button
 - Global Object
   - group space
     - displays a new incoming message